 2. Editors Depend on Writers.

 Editors know that they can depend on professional writers to meet the deadlines they set for them.
 This is important because if a writer misses a deadline, the editor may have to come up with a replacement article at the last minute.
 And editors do not like to have to do this.
-So editors depend on their stable of writers to meet their deadlines on time or even early.
+So they depend on their stable of writers to meet their deadlines on time or even early.

 3. Editors Have Favorite Writers.